meowwafflez/JaidenAnimates/README.md

 - 👋 Hi, I’m @JaidenAnimates
-- 👀 I’m interested in Animations and goofy-ness
+- 👀 I’m interested in
-- 🌱 I’m currently learning goofy ahh
+- 🌱 I’m currently learning on how to make eagler clients
 - 💞️ I’m looking to collaborate on lave
-- 📫 How to reach me jaidenanimates1@outlook.com
+- 📫 How to reach me mushfiquryt@outlook.com

 <!---
 JaidenAnimates/JaidenAnimates is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.